 Here are some reasons for diabetes swollen feet:

-Poor blood circulation can cause a blood clot, resulting in inflammation and swelling.
-Additionally, diabetes can cause fluid retention, leading to foot swelling.
+Poor blood circulation can cause a blood clot, resulting in inflammation and swelling in the feet.
+Consequently, diabetes can cause fluid retention, leading to foot swelling, which could be fatal and life-threatening.

 Signs And Symptoms of Foot Swelling

-- Lower extremity swelling (edema) that can affect the feet, ankles, and legs
+• Lower extremity swelling (edema) can affect the feet, ankles, and legs.

 Treatment for Diabetes Swollen Feet

 When it comes to how to treat swollen feet, there are various options available out there.
-Swollen feet can be treated by putting your feet up when sitting, which will help reduce ankle swelling.
+Swollen feet can be treated by putting your feet up when sitting, which will help reduce ankle swelling or walking or doing light exercise.
+There are also many medications available for this.

 Prevention Tips for Foot Swelling

-Eat healthy foods that reduce swelling, such as leafy greens, pineapple, and papaya.
+• Eat foods that reduce swelling, such as leafy greens, pineapple, and papaya.

-Refrain from eating food and beverages that may cause edema, such as salt, alcohol, and caffeine.
-Limit your intake of foods that can cause swelling, such as processed foods, sugary snacks, and fried foods.
+• Avoid food and beverages that may cause edema, such as salt, alcohol, and caffeine.
+Minimize consumption of foods that can lead to swelling, such as processed foods, sugary snacks, and fried foods.

 Ways To Keep Your Feet Healthy and Comfortable